jazelly/jazelly/README.md

 ### 👋 Hi there

 I am Jason, a full-stack software engineer.
-My interest in open source varies, but primarily is in node.js and data-structure library like Redis.

-My journey to open source merely started and you will see me more being active across communities.
+I love digging into fun projects and grasp the great ideas behind it.

 ### 📈 My Activity Graph: